quilcummings/frontend-webdev/journal/process-blog/project-three/project3-milestone2.md

 The animation of the card flipping has been fun to work on, and once we get everything working I think it will look really good.
 There is definitely still a lot of work to do on this, especially with the basic UI and page layout, but overall I think most of our goals are still possible by the due date.
 There haven't been any huge roadblocks aside from time, so if all goes well we'll have something a lot more complete to show next week!

+Also, sorry for the delayed submission, when I checked last night it still said check back soon under the assignment description so I did not realize this was due today.